daveymcd/DbWebAPI/README.md

 Notes:

-     A Xamarin mobile application manages the regulatory requirements of the business and uses the REST API service to access the document archive.
+     A Xamarin mobile application manages the buisness requirements of the regulation and uses the REST API service to access the document archive.

      * SCxItem.cs is the document archive Class, holding the food hygiene